-We’re not talking here just about the sugar we might add to our tea or coffee.
-These days most soft drinks, fruit drinks and energy drinks contain added calorific sweeteners, such as sucrose, high fructose corn syrup or fruit juice concentrate.
-Fructose in particular is an ingredient in many processed foods, including biscuits, ice cream, cereal bars, yoghurt drinks, cakes, pastries, bread rolls and cereals.
+High fructose corn syrup in particular is an ingredient in many processed foods - like biscuits, ice cream, cereal bars, yoghurt drinks, cakes, pastries, bread rolls and cereals.
 For example a low fat fruit flavoured yoghurt can contain up to ten tea spoons of fructose based sweetener in one pot.

 Research in recent years has linked sugar with a range of serious health risks and illnesses.
 These include:

-- High levels of sugar consumption are associated with a range of serious health risks.
+- High sugar consumption is associated with a range of serious health risks.

 - We may not realise how much sugar we are consuming because much of it is ‘hidden’ in processed foods and soft drinks.

 - Sugar may be only one of a number of risk factors – with salt, fat and lack of exercise other examples.

 - However, it is likely to be safer to limit our sugar intake.

 - We can do this, for example, by choosing water rather than soft drinks, limiting how much sweet food we eat (like biscuits, cakes and pastries) and checking the levels of sugar in apparently ‘healthy’ foods like cereals, low fat yoghurt and energy drinks.

 Article initially published in April 2011.
 Revised and updated by Natnaree Kaewhin, October 2014.
 Next review due August 2017.